patw/ElasticSensorDump/README.md

 the Elastic Search server you have configured.

 Project can be compiled and run in a recent version of Android Studio

+## Be sure to import the visualization and dashboard objects in the Kibana directory:
+### Management -> Saved Objects -> Import